mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

   - Retrieves relevant information from **MongoDB Atlas** using vector or full-text search.
   - Handles AI-specific queries by interacting with **AWS Bedrock**, specifically leveraging **Claude AI** for language understanding and generation.
   - Utilizes **AWS Titan Embeddings** for embedding generation when necessary.
+  - The **Logger Service** provides centralized logging for all components, ensuring comprehensive system monitoring and troubleshooting capabilities.

 This system ensures a seamless user experience and leverages advanced AI models for robust query handling and content processing.